Dragolone/DravenZ6256/README.md

 - 💞 I’m looking to collaborate on learning new coding languages.
 - 📫 How to reach me : 810170966qq@gmail.com, Wechat: Draven_Zql .
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Badminton🏸 Valorant(Immortal2) Csgo2(400h)
+- ⚡ Fun fact: Badminton🏸
-- 💻 I have learned Java, Python, Swift, C++, LaTeX, Markdown and more.
+- 💻 I have learned Java, Python, Swift, C++, LaTeX, Javascript and more.

 <!---